mconf-cookbooks/zabbix/README.md

 ### providers/source:

-Default implementation of how to Fetch and handle the Zabbix source code.
+Default implementation of how to fetch and handle the Zabbix source code.

+### resources/configuration

+Allows template importing into zabbix server.

+#### Actions
+* `import` (Default action) - Import templates files located at 'files/default/' into server

+#### Attributes
+* `name` (Name attribute) - An arbitrary name for the resource
+* `server_connection` - Server's information to connect to
+* `format` (Default: 'xml') - Format of template source
+* `source` - Template serialized string

+### providers/configuration

+Default implementation of how to import templates into Zabbix server.
+It is done via Zabbix API.

 # TODO